-Introduces the student to the fundamentals of Web page authoring.
+Students are introduced to the fundamentals of Web page authoring.
 Students will learn how to use HTML to create Web pages.
-They will learn how to generate HTML links, add graphics, create image maps, tables, frames, and forms.
-Advanced techniques include new HTML tags, virtual reality, audio, and video and presentation of other non-standard data.
-They will also learn how to use FTP to upload and download files.
+They will learn how to generate HTML links, add graphics, create image maps, tables, and forms.
+Advanced

 Graphics Design Multimedia and Internet